Sathijad/IT-Center-Project-2---Intern-Project/booking-backend/POSTMAN_TESTING_GUIDE.md

    - Ensure `end_ts` is after `start_ts`

 4. **Idempotency:**
-   - Use the `Idempotency-Key` header when creating bookings to safely retry requests
+   - Supplying an `Idempotency-Key` header is recommended to make retries safe.
+If you don’t provide one, the API automatically generates a deterministic key based on the booking details, so duplicate submissions with the same payload will still reuse the original booking.
-   - Same key will return the existing booking instead of creating a duplicate
+   - The `Idempotency-Key` column in the `bookings` table will now always contain either your supplied value or the auto-generated key.

 5. **Role-Based Access:**
    - Regular users can: list rooms, view availability, create/cancel their own bookings